-Bath salts are synthetic cathinones that have received some media attention in the last decade with the allegation that those who use bath salts end up doing reckless things.
+Bath salts are synthetic cathinones that have received some media attention in the last decade with the allegation that those who use them end up doing reckless things.
 However, not all bath salt users engage in reckless activities.
 Nonetheless, bath salts are detrimental to your health and mind.

 What Are Bath Salts Withdrawal Symptoms?